Student Support Resources

 - Note-Taking Accommodations

 For more information on registering with Disability Services, visit: http://www.cscc.edu/services/disability/register.shtml.

-SEaL coordinates programs and leadership opportunities for students to grow and become involved during their time at CSCC.
-In addition, a representative from Franklin County Department of Job and Family Services (FCDJFS) works on campus three days a month in the SEaL office to support students participating in the Ohio Works First (OWF) program; students with housing questions also may visit SEaL in Nestor Hall Room 116 to learn about community resources.
+SEI coordinates programs and leadership opportunities for students to grow and become involved during their time at CSCC.
+You may visit SEI in Nestor Hall Room 116 to learn about community engagement.

 The Office of Student Conduct is a resource for students, faculty, and staff to uphold community standards, educate the campus on the importance of social responsibility and maintain campus security.
 Columbus State has a Behavioral Intervention Team (BIT) to respond to concerning behavior in a timely manner.
 Any individual may report an alleged violation of the Student Code of Conduct, and the Office of Student Conduct will follow-up on the report.
 You are encouraged to use the Online Incident Reporting Form.